intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 (1,3,7,t)

-## When there are "ties" for normal form
+## Breaking "ties" for ordering pcs

-With any pc set, it is possible that there are multiple arrangements that have the same interval between the outside pitches.
+With any pcs, it is possible that there are multiple arrangements that have the same interval between the outside pitches.
 Try putting the following trichord into normal form.

 (0,5,7)